Anthony Trollope: Novels Like Jane Austen's

 Novels on Film

 No time to read long novels?
 Watch them instead!
-Trollope's novel series The Pallisters was made into a BBC series for Masterpiece Theater and is available to watch.
+Trollope's novel series is available on Amazon.
 The Palliser novel series covers the story of the irrepressible Glencora through her failed attempt to thwart her relatives and run off with her improvident dashing lover, to her career as wife of the boring but intensely loyal Plantagenet Palliser.
+The Pallisters

 Trollope considered Plantagenet his favorite character, but most readers prefer Glencora, who manages to make the most of her opportunities to influence society through her husband's position as Member of Parliament, to Prime Minister, to finally the Duke of Omnium.
 The books are delightful to read and perhaps his best writing.
 The BBC series, perhaps inevitably fails to be quite as good, and yet gives a chance for an introduction to his world and writing.